bjlaa/bjlaa.github.io/README.md

 ####################################
+# My Portfolio

 Welcome to my portfolio's repository.

-Load index.html in your favourite browser in order to see my work.
+## Getting Started:

+* in command line, once in the folder, run `npm install`
+* run `gulp`
+* the project can be accessed in your favourite browser by reaching the URL: localhost:3000

 ####################################